molon/MLInputDodger/README.md

     [self.view registerAsDodgeViewForMLInputDodgerWithOriginalY:self.view.frame.origin.y];
 }
 ```
-Then the subviews who can becomeFirstResponder will trigger dodge.
+Then the subviews which can becomeFirstResponder will trigger dodge.
 If you need custom shiftHeight for special responder, just set the `shiftHeightAsFirstResponderForMLInputDodger` property.